Click on any image

 When the Scots build follies they don't hang about.

-For those with an interest, part of the Pineapple can be rented out as a holiday home.
+Part of the Dunmore Pineapple can be rented out as a holiday home.

 A close-up section of the top photograph.